layilin/SP23-33852/stylesheet.md

 1. To italicize, enclose the word in asterisks, like `*this*`
 2. To bold, enclose the word in double asterisks, like `**this**`
 3. For an m-dash: shift option hyphen.
 When Grainger has a double m-dash, just type two m-dashes for now.
-4. For Greek characters, see sheet sent from Julie.
-Make sure to include the ampersand and the colon.
+4. For Greek and Hebrew characters, see links sent by email from Julie.
+Make sure to include the ampersand and the semicolon.
 5. To add a comment to which you can return later, `<!--[text of comment]-->`

 ### General transcription guide (from Julie)